nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 <!--- Titanium -->
 {% if page.titanium %}

+#### iOS Module Installation

+1. [Download the latest SDK version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Titanium-iOS-SDK.zip) or [clone our open-source GitHub repository](https://github.com/BranchMetrics/Titanium-Deferred-Deep-Linking-SDK) and locate the ZIP file inside the `iphone` folder.
+1. Extract the contents.
+3. Copy the `iphone` folder to your Titanium `modules` folder.

 #### Android Module Installation

 1. [Download the latest SDK version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Titanium-Android-SDK.zip) or [clone our open-source GitHub repository](https://github.com/BranchMetrics/Titanium-Deferred-Deep-Linking-SDK) and locate the ZIP file inside the `android/dist` folder.
 1. Extract the contents.
 3. Copy the `android` folder to your Titanium `modules` folder.

-#### iOS Module Installation

-1. [Download the latest SDK version](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Titanium-iOS-SDK.zip) or [clone our open-source GitHub repository](https://github.com/BranchMetrics/Titanium-Deferred-Deep-Linking-SDK) and locate the ZIP file inside the `iphone` folder.
-1. Extract the contents.
-3. Copy the `iphone` folder to your Titanium `modules` folder.

 {% endif %}
 <!--- /Titanium -->

 {% if page.ios or page.cordova or page.xamarin %}
-## Configure Xcode Project {% if page.cordova or page.xamarin %}(iOS){% endif %}
+## {% if page.cordova or page.xamarin %}iOS: {% endif %}Configure Xcode Project

 ### Add your Branch key